In January, the U.S. government announced that there would be a 30% tariff on imported solar cells and modules.

 What we do know is that the 30% tariff in the first year will be the hardest transition.
 As it begins to reduce in year two to 25%, then 20%, and finally 15% in year four, manufacturers and engineers will adapt.

 With costs rising, the adoption rate of solar power may be lower than it may have been otherwise – but it won’t be fatal.

 Building solar inverters with power magnetics take time and planning.
-While the new tariff isn’t ideal, solar power innovators will continue to drive the energy industry forward for more reliable and trusted global supply chain.
+While the new tariff isn’t ideal, solar power innovators will continue to drive the energy industry forward for a more reliable and trusted global supply chain.

-To help designers increase their pace of innovation, The Pulse Power BU is dedicated to providing efficiency optimized transformer and inductive component solutions for the solar industry.
+To help designers increase their pace of innovation, Pulse Power BU is dedicated to providing efficiency optimized transformer and inductive component solutions for the solar industry.
 It is our mission to help power our future with Solar.

 To inquire about how the experienced team at Pulse Electronics Power BU can assist with your solar project, simply contact product support or use our quote form by clicking the button below.